 - Incremental change features the introduction of a service involving some level of “newness” and some value creation.

 - Substantial innovation is where there is a significant degree of service newness and important value creation for the customer.

 - Transformational innovation is the least common and involves radical new products that create substantial value for the client.

-To help stimulate thoughts and discussion about these difficulties this article will explore the attributes of the logistics and transportation sectors with the aim of identifying the management implications for commercialization initiatives.
+To help stimulate thoughts and discussion about these difficulties this article will explore the attributes of technology commercialization in the maritime logistics & transport sector with the aim of identifying the management implications for commercialization initiatives.